yahiousun/comingohstrolls/README.md

 comingohstrolls
 ===============
 <p>A simple jQuery smooth scroll plugin, released under the MIT License.<br>
-Compatible with: jQuery 1.4+ in Firefox, Safari, Chrome, Opera, Internet Explorer 7+</p>
+Compatible with: jQuery 1.4+ in Firefox, Safari, Chrome, Opera, Internet Explorer 7+, Android, iOS</p>
 <h2>Features</h2>
 <ul>
   <li>Friendly, comingohstrolls use anchor as target, if the script not working, it will work just fine.</li>